 The Middle School Student Leadership class also hosts "Pizza Fridays".
 Pizza sales will be located near the front of the school each Friday from 7:45am - 8:15am for pre-purchase of that day or any upcoming Friday of the current month.
-Each lunch is sold for \$4.00 (cash or check only).
-Lunches include 1-slice of pepperoni or cheese pizza, a juice box and fruit snacks.
-Gluten-free pepperoni or cheese pizza options may be available for \$6.00.
-Students using their own reusable water bottle are charged \$3.00 per lunch.
-Additional slices are available for \$1.00 each.
+Lunch may be purchased with cash or check only.
+Lunch options are listed below:

+- 1 slice of pepperoni or cheese pizza and fruit snacks \$4 - 1 slice of pepperoni or cheese pizza, fruit snacks and juice \$5 - Additional slices \$1

 Pizza Fridays is a student-run activity and we are working to keep the process as simple as possible.

 Refunds and roll overs will not be issued for students who are absent for any reason.
-For the 2021-22 school year, all return to campus health & safety protocols are followed.
+For the 2022-23 school year, all return to campus health & safety protocols are followed.